twbs/bootstrap/docs/migration.md

 Here are the big ticket items you'll want to be aware of when moving from v3 to v4.

+### Browser support

 - Dropped IE8 and iOS 6 support. v4 is now only IE9+ and iOS 7+.
 For sites needing either of those, use v3.
 - Added official support for Android v5.0 Lollipop's Browser and WebView.
 Earlier versions of the Android Browser and WebView remain only unofficially supported.

+### Global changes

+- Switched from LESS to SCSS for our source CSS files.
 - Switched from `px` to `rem` as our primary CSS unit.
 - Media queries are now in `em`s instead of `px`s.
 - Global font-size increased from `14px` to `16px`.
+- Added a new grid tier for ~`480px` and below.
+- Replaced the separate optional theme with configurable options via SCSS variables (e.g., `@enable-gradients: true`).

+### Components

 - Dropped panels, thumbnails, and wells for a new all-encompassing component, cards.
-- Switched from LESS to SCSS for our source CSS files.
-- Added a new grid tier for ~`480px` and below.
 - Dropped the Glyphicons icon font.
 - Dropped the Affix jQuery plugin.
 We recommend using a `position: sticky` polyfill instead.
 [See the HTML5 Please entry](http://html5please.com/#sticky) for details and specific polyfill recommendations.
 - Refactored nearly all components to use more unnested classes instead of children selectors.

+### Misc
 - Non-responsive usage of Bootstrap is no longer supported.
-- Images are now responsive (via `max-width`) by default.
-- Dropped the online Customizer in favor of more extensive setup documentation.
+- Dropped the online Customizer in favor of more extensive setup documentation and customized builds.
-- Replaced the separate optional theme with configurable options via SCSS variables (e.g., `@enable-gradients: true`).

 ## By component

-This table shows the style changes between v3.x.x and v4.0.0.
+This list highlights key changes by component between v3.x.x and v4.0.0.

+### Reboot

+New to Bootstrap 4 is the Reboot, a new stylesheet that builds on Normalize with our own somewhat opinionated reset styles.
+Selectors appearing in this file only use elements—there are no classes here.
+This isolates our reset styles from our component styles for a more modular approach.
+Some of the most important resets this includes are the `box-sizing: border` change, moving from `rem` to `em` units on many elements, link styles, and many form element resets.

+### Typography

+- Moved all `.text-` utilities to the `_utilities.scss` file.
+- Dropped the `.page-header` class entirely.
+- `.dl-horizontal` now requires grid classes, increasing flexbility in column widths.
+- Custom `<blockquote>` styling has moved to classes—`.blockquote` and the `.blockquote-reverse` modifier.

 ### Tables

 - Nearly all instances of the `>` selector have been removed, meaning nested tables will now automatically inherit styles from their parents.
 This greatly simplifies our selectors and potential customizations.
 - Responsive tables no longer require a wrapping element.
 Instead, just put the `.table-responsive` right on the `<table>`.
-- Changed `.table-condensed` to `.table-sm` for consistency.
+- Renamed `.table-condensed` to `.table-sm` for consistency.
 - Added a new `.table-inverse` option.

+### Forms

+- Moved element resets to the `_reboot.scss` file.
+- Renamed `.input-lg` and `.input-sm` to `.form-control-lg` and `.form-control-sm`, respectively.
+- Dropped `.form-group-*` classes for simplicity's sake.
+Use `.form-control-*` classes instead now.

+### Grid system

+- Added a new `~480px` grid breakpoint, meaning there are now five total tiers.

 ### Navs